-IX.
+VIII.
 Unincorporated Business Franchise Tax Exemption

-A QHTC that is not a corporation is exempt from the unincorporated business franchise tax but not from the \$100 minimum tax.
-The QHTC-CERT form must be filed with a D-30, the unincorporated business franchise tax return.
+A QHTC that is not a corporation is exempt from the unincorporated business franchise tax but not from the \$100 minimum tax requirement.
+A completed QHTC-CERT form must be filed with a D-30, the unincorporated business franchise tax return.

-X. Capital Gain and QHTCs
+IX.
+Capital Gain and QHTCs